wildfly-swarm/wildfly-swarm.io/src/community/contributing.md

  * Update any associated documentation, or add new documentation.
 This will require a separate pull request as the documentation is in a separate repository
  * Follow the existing [code style](/community/code-style) of the project
+ * Ensure that required license headers are in place by running `mvn verify -Plicense`

 ## Updating User Guide